Ibiza Virgins' Guide: Akasha

 The club nights are still electronic but tend to lean more towards the organic and melodic sound of Progressive House, which we have to say works perfectly at such an intimate spot.

-Parties like Namasté don't tow or even entertain the commercial line.
-You could conceivably hear '60s soft rock and mind-bending Psytrance in the same session.
+Parties like Namaste don't tow or even entertain the commercial line.
+You could conceivably hear '60s soft Rock and mind-bending Psytrance in the same session.
 Throughout the year it's also possible to catch some Reggae or Balearic Beat.

 Akasha tends to attract a slightly older crowd and certainly a musically-informed one.
 It's about as far away from highly-visible billboard clubbing as you can get.
 Recording on the dancefloor is much more frowned upon here than in the other clubs, for example.